DREAMS-lab/shakebot_motion/README.md

 ## Restrictions and Limitations

-Even though NEMA 34 motors can attain [maximum speed of 4000 RPM](https://bit.ly/motor_max_speed), we have limited it to 1200 RPM.
+Even though NEMA 34 motors can attain [maximum speed of 4000 RPM](https://bit.ly/motor_max_speed), we have limited it to 1200 RPM to ensure longevity of the motor.

 ## Links to Manuals and Software